We're trying everything to avoid WWIII, acting U.S. ambassador to Ukraine says

 "We're trying everything we can to make sure it doesn't lead to World War III," Kristina Kvien told NPR on Monday.
 "But ultimately ... that depends on the actions of President Putin."

-The Russian president ordered the invasion just under two weeks ago, but Russian forces have made less headway than many military analysts expected.
-They have been slowed by logistical issues and a galvanized Ukrainian military and civilian fighters that have so far held the line in the capital, Kyiv.
+Russian President Vladimir Putin ordered the invasion just under two weeks ago, but Russian forces have made less headway than many military analysts expected.
+They have been slowed by logistical issues and a galvanized Ukrainian military and civilian fighters who have so far held the line in the capital, Kyiv.

 Loading...